cisco/mercury/doc/protocol-guidelines.md

 - Data parsers must not directly access pointers; instead, they should use a safe alternative:

-   - a member functions of class datum,
+   - a member function of class datum,

    - the template class encoded<T>, to decode an integer type T,